WKG-Software-GmbH/wkg-base/docs/documentation.md

 - Allocation Tracking API - If allocation tracking is enabled the `MemoryManager` provides APIs to retrieve an `AllocationSnapshot` containing the total number of unmanaged bytes allocated by the memory manager as well as a list of target sites and stacktraces where these bytes were allocated.
 Additionally, external allocations may be registered for tracking using `MemoryManager.TryRegisterExternalAllocation()` and `MemoryManager.TryUnregisterExternalAllocation()`.
 - Memory Operations API - Additional common memory operations from `libc` are exposed via `Memset()`, `Memcpy()`, and `ZeroMemory()`.

-##### Important Notices ❗
+> :x: **Caution**

-- Changing the memory manager implementation after it has been used may result in undefined behavior.
+> Changing the memory manager implementation after it has been used may result in undefined behavior.

 #### `TypeReinterpreter` Class